Lamphun

 Wat Phra That Hariphunchai is the centrepiece — a Mon-era temple with a 46-metre golden chedi, said to contain a relic of the Buddha.
 It’s one of the most revered temples in northern Thailand.
 The monastery compound includes a small museum with Hariphunchai-era artefacts.

-Outside town, the longan orchards are a key part of the local economy.
+Outside town, the longan orchards are a key part of the local economy — Lamphun is Thailand’s single largest longan-producing province, accounting for roughly 37% of the national planted area.
 The annual Longan Festival (usually August) fills the streets with fruit stalls, beauty pageants and parades.
+Fresh longan is available from roadside vendors along Route 106 from June through August.

 Where to Stay